Parents call for reinstatement of popular Middle Township lacrosse coach after blowup with ref

 This was Justin Haworth’s first year as head coach for boys lacrosse at the high school.
 He was asked to resign after an incident at a game in May.

 “I let my emotions get the best of me.
 I had some choice words for the official,” he said.
-Haworth maintains that the referee had made bad calls during the game, but said he lost his temper over a call he did not make.
+Haworth maintains the referee had made bad calls during the game but said he lost his temper over a call he did not make.

-He says the official failed to call a play by the other team that could have injured a Middle player.
+He said the official failed to call a play by the other team that could have injured a Middle player.

 The match was played at home against Oakcrest on May 6.